itayperl/mako-dl/README.md

 Dependencies
 ------------
-* libmms is a dependency for some stream (non-HDS streams).
+* libmms is a dependency for some streams (non-HDS streams).
 * Python dependencies can be installed by running `pip install -r requirements.txt`.

 Example usage